emrahcom/dodo/README.md

 ====
 Desktop on [Digital Ocean](https://www.digitalocean.com/?refcode=92b0165840d8)

+---

+#### About
 This script install a [MATE](https://mate-desktop.org/) desktop on the [Debian Buster](https://www.debian.org/) droplet (Digital Ocean's cloud computer) and you can use it via the web browser.

-A team can share a desktop session at the same time.
+A team can share the desktop session at the same time.
 It's very suitable for the collaboration or for the remote demonstration.
 It's also possible to run different operating systems on the same session via [VirtualBox](https://www.virtualbox.org/) too.